Good Grief

 Don’t just say, “I will pray for you.”
 Pray with people, read a verse that God brings to mind.
 (Start with Psalm 23)

-Do validate the deceased person:
+Do validate the

 Over time, share a memory or ask about a memory.
 To not mention a person, as right as it seems, may actually have the opposite affect.